sampsonv/github-trending/README.md

 * 【2023-10-15】[qwerttvv / Beijing-IPTV](https://github.com/qwerttvv/Beijing-IPTV) - 最好用的北京联通、北京移动IPTV频道列表。https://bjiptv.gq/
 ## Css

+* 【2024-05-14】[SUGAM-ARORA / UniCollab](https://github.com/SUGAM-ARORA/UniCollab) - UniCollab is more than just a platform; it's a gateway to a world where students from different universities/colleges converge to collaborate, innovate, and elevate their projects.
+Imagine a space where ideas flow freely, where knowledge is shared effortlessly, and where learning transcends classrooms.
+That's UniCollab for you.
+* 【2024-05-14】[zhangyao1990 / elegant-admin](https://github.com/zhangyao1990/elegant-admin) - `vue3.x`，`typeScript`， `vite`,`pinia`,`element-Plus` 搭建一套一款优雅的管理系统模版
 * 【2024-05-13】[Suchitra-Sahoo / AgriLearnNetwork](https://github.com/Suchitra-Sahoo/AgriLearnNetwork) - Agrilearn Network is a comprehensive platform designed to empower farmers with essential insights and resources for successful agriculture practices.
 Our platform serves as an indispensable resource, offering a holistic approach enriched with detailed guidance, in-depth knowledge and strategic management approaches across various facets of farming.
 * 【2024-05-13】[Anishkagupta04 / RAPIDOC-HEALTHCARE-WEBSITE-](https://github.com/Anishkagupta04/RAPIDOC-HEALTHCARE-WEBSITE-) - It is an online platform based on providing healthcare facilites to the user and information regarding hospital like availability of beds, total number of patients,,helping user to prebook appointments for OPD ,check availability of blood groups in hospitals and many more .
 * 【2024-05-12】[x8BitRain / webXash](https://github.com/x8BitRain/webXash) - WIP Improved version of xash3d emscripten in the browser